GSto/digital-garden/notes/css.md

 Other ways to create stacking contexts:

-- set opacticy to less that 1
+- set opacity to less that 1
 - set position to fixed or sticky
 - apply a mix-blend-mode other than normal
 - add a z-index to a child inside a display:flex or display:grid container
 - using transform, filter, clip-path, or perspective
-- explicity with isolation: isolate
+- explicitly with isolation: isolate

 More on this: [What the heck, z-index? - Josh Comeau](https://www.joshwcomeau.com/css/stacking-contexts/)